 The rotations take place at NYU Langone Orthopedic Hospital, Kimmel Pavilion, Tisch Hospital, and Hassenfeld Children’s Hospital.
-You also gain significant outpatient management experience of spinal disorders by attending various spine clinics and interacting with the teaching faculty in their private offices.
+Additionally, you gain significant outpatient management experience of spinal disorders by attending various spine clinics and interacting with the teaching faculty in their private offices.

 Clinical Rotation in Sports Medicine

 Residents participate in a sports medicine rotation during the second, third, and fifth years of the orthopedic surgery residency.
-The rotation, based at NYU Langone Orthopedic Center and NYU Langone Orthopedic Hospital, gives you the opportunity to participate in a large number of arthroscopic and open surgical procedures in the sports medicine field, including anterior cruciate ligament reconstruction, cartilage transplantation, and joint-preserving osteotomies.
+The rotation, based at NYU Langone Orthopedic Center and NYU Langone Orthopedic Hospital, provides the opportunity to participate in a large number of arthroscopic and open surgical procedures in the sports medicine field, including ligament reconstructions, meniscus surgery, cartilage transplantation, and joint-preserving osteotomies.

-In addition to using this operative experience to improve your surgical techniques, you participate in weekly outpatient clinics and assist the attending staff with office hours.
-You also work closely with the sports medicine faculty and with two fellows.
+In addition to this operative experience, rotating residents participate in weekly outpatient clinics and assist the attending staff with office hours.

-Your exposure to community-based sports medicine and arthroscopic surgery takes place on general orthopedic services at the VA NY Harbor Healthcare System and NYU Langone Hospital—Brooklyn.
-At these locations, you have more opportunities to take a leading role in the care of young athletes and those with soft tissue injuries.
+An exposure to community-based sports medicine and arthroscopic surgery takes place on general orthopedic services at the VA NY Harbor Healthcare System and NYU Langone Hospital—Brooklyn.
+At these locations, you have the opportunity to take a leading role in the care of young athletes and patients with soft tissue injuries.

 Clinical Rotation in Trauma and Fracture Surgery

 Surgeons from the department’s Division of Trauma and Fracture Surgery direct the trauma services at New York City’s three busiest Level 1 Trauma Centers: NYU Langone Hospital—Brooklyn, Bellevue, and Jamaica Hospital Medical Center.
-Residents train in orthopedic trauma and fractures at these sites.
-In addition, you see “cold trauma” cases in the office and geriatric trauma cases at NYU Langone Orthopedic Hospital and Tisch Hospital.
+Residents train in orthopedic trauma and fractures at these sites, in addition to seeing “cold trauma” cases at NYU Langone Orthopedic Hospital and Tisch Hospital.
 Fellowship-trained orthopedic traumatologists play a central role in the residency program as residents acquire new trauma and fracture training during each year of their residency.

 All rotations are staffed by multiple residents: